rakhimov/scram/doc/scram_description.rst

 General Information for Users
 =============================
 #.
-Run 'scram -h' to see all the flags and parameters for analysis.
+Run 'scram --help' to see all the flags and options for analysis.

 #.
 The minimum cut set generation for a fault tree and probability calculations
    may use a lot of time and computing power depending on the complexity of